firebolt-db/godocs/docs/Overview/aggregating_index.md

 - **Ingestion Overhead**:
   - Maintaining the Aggregating Index increases the ingestion time into the origin table due to the need to update the pre-aggregated data.

-- **Automatic Updates**:
+- **Vacuuming**:
-  - Every data change, including `INSERT`, `DELETE`, or `UPDATE`, triggers an update in the Aggregating Index, ensuring it always remains consistent.
+  - Regularly vacuuming the Aggregating Index is critical to ensure optimal query performance by defragmenting the data and removing stale or deleted items.

 ## Behind the Scenes